LLNL/LEAP/README.md

 8) Special-case models such as the Attenuated Radon Transform (SPECT and VAM applications) and reconstruction of cylindrically-symmetric objects (flash x-ray applications).
 9) Iterative reconstruction algorithms: OSEM, OS-SART, ASD-POCS, RWLS, ML-TR.
 10) Fast multi-GPU 3D densoing methods.
+11) Easy-to-use, simple API.
-11) Easy-to-build executable because the only dependency is CUDA.
+12) Easy-to-build executable because the only dependency is CUDA.
 Python API can be run with or without PyTorch (of course the neural network stuff requires PyTorch).
-12) Permissible license.
+13) Permissible license.

-If one is looking for a more general-purpose and full functioning CT software package (it does not, however, work with PyTorch and is closed-source), see LTT (https://www.sciencedirect.com/science/article/abs/pii/S0963869521001948)

 ## Installation and Usage